AI-Completer/AI-Completer/README.md

 async def main():
     await hand.add_interface(consoleinterface, chatinterface)
-    # Add Interfaces to the handler, you can also use aicompleter.graph to manage rights
+    # Add Interfaces to the handler, you can also use aicompleter.layer module to manage rights
     session:Session = await hand.new_session()
     # Start a new session
     ret = None